US urges meat companies to ensure they don't use child labor

-The call comes after an investigation found more than 100 kids working overnight for a company that cleans slaughterhouses, handling dangerous equipment like skull splitters and razor-sharp bone saws.
+The call comes after an investigation found more than 100 children working overnight for a company that cleans slaughterhouses, handling dangerous equipment like skull splitters and razor-sharp bone saws.

 Agriculture Secretary Tom Vilsack sent a letter Wednesday to the 18 largest meat and poultry producers urging them to examine the hiring practices at their companies and suppliers.
 The letter is part of a broader effort by the administration to crack down on the use of child labor.
 The Labor Department has reported a 69% increase since 2018 in the number of children being employed illegally in the U.S.